'If I had your face': A peek into South Korea's secretive underground world - KVIA

 “My friend Jaysen Park was the CEO of Riot Games Korea before he abruptly died earlier this year and broke my heart.
 He walked me through the new, incredible LoL Park last summer,” says Cha.

-“The art from the Lead of Legends game is depicted all around the park — everything from stained glass windows to hand-drawn murals.
+“The art from the League of Legends game is depicted all around the park — everything from stained glass windows to hand-drawn murals.

 “I set a scene in the last chapter here — one of my characters turns to gaming as a new form of escapism after a rather bad run-in with her K-pop crush.
 It’s a remarkable space and something out of the future.
 Or a video game,” says Cha.